-Illustration: LANTIME M1000S and M1000 rack mount.
-The screws for rack mounting are not shipped with the product.
+Figure: M2000S rack mount.
+The screws for rack mounting are not included in the delivery.

 6.1 Antenna Connection

 There are two types of radio signals commonly used for timing applications: satellite signals from Global Navigation Satellite Systems (GNSS), and long wave signals from specific time code transmitters operated by some countries.